MarlinFirmware/Marlin/README.md

 __Configured for MY Tevo Tarantula.
 It works for me, it may not work for you!__

-See example_configurations for other Tarantula configurations:
+See example_configurations/Tevo Tarantula for other Tarantula configurations:

 - Tarantula-01
   - Small bed, BLTouch, NO SD support, EEPROM enabled